ConnorWhalen/wendletrap/README.md

 The length of the midi note will be used to set the length of hold and roll notes.

 A wendletrap-designed MIDI file will not be especially musical.

+Tempo and Time Signature changes will be pulled from the MIDI file.
+Time signatures must be over 4.